According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 12.

 CBSE Class 10 Maths Surface Area and Volumes Notes:-Download PDF Here

-The concept of surface area and volume for class 10 is provided here.
+The concept of surface area and volume for Class 10 is provided here.
 In this article, we are going to discuss the surface area and volume for different solid shapes such as the cube, cuboid, cone, cylinder, and so on.
 The surface area can be generally classified into Lateral Surface Area (LSA), Total Surface Area (TSA), and Curved Surface Area (CSA).
 Here, let us discuss the surface area formulas and volume formulas for different three-dimensional shapes in detail.
-In this chapter, the combination of different solid shapes is also studied and also learn the procedure to find the volume and its surface area in detail.
+In this chapter, the combination of different solid shapes can be studied.
+Also, the procedure to find the volume and its surface area in detail.

 Lateral surface area (LSA) is the area of all the sides apart from the top and bottom faces.

 The lateral surface area of the cuboid = Area of face AEHD + Area of face BFGC + Area of face ABFE + Area of face DHGC

 LSA (cuboid) = 2(b × h) + 2(l × h) = 2h(l + b)

 Length of diagonal of a cuboid =√(l2 + b2 + h2)